-- Test your implementation in OrTest.java.
+- Test your implementation in OrTest.java..

-- The implementation should use the watched literals technique.
+- The implementation should use the watched-literals technique.

-A reminder about the watched literals technique:
+A reminder about the watched-literals technique:

-- The constraint should only listen to the changes of two unbound variables with propagateOnBind(this) and dynamically listen to other ones whenever of these two become bound.
+- The constraint should only listen to the changes of two unbound variables with propagateOnBind(this) and dynamically listen to other ones whenever one of these two become bound.
 Keep in mind that

-any call to x[i].propagateOnBind(this) has a reversible effect on backtrack.
+any call to x[i].propagateOnBind(this) has a stateful effect on backtrack.

-- If during the update a variable bound to true is detected, the constraint can be deactivated since it will always be satisfied.
+- If during the update a variable bound to true is detected, then the constraint can be deactivated since it will always be satisfied.

-- Test your implementation in IsOrTest.java.
+- Test your implementation in IsOrTest.java..

 - In case b is true, you can post your previous Or constraint

-(create it once and forall and post it when needed to avoid creating objects during search that would trigger Garbage Collection).
+(create it once and forall and post it when needed to avoid creating objects during search that would trigger garbage collection).

 Steel Mill Slab Problem: Modeling, redundant constraints and symmetry breaking¶

 - Model a boolean variable reflecting the presence or not of each color in each slab.
-The color is present if at least one order with such color is present.
+The color is present if at least one order with this color is present.
 The IsOr constraint previously implemented can be used for that.

-- Restrict the number of colors present in slab j to be <= 2.
-Your model can now be run, although it will not be able to solve optimally yet the easiest instance data/steel/bench_20_0.
+- Restrict the number of colors present in slab j to be at most 2.
+Your model can now be run, although it will not be able to solve optimally yet the easiest instance data/steel/bench_20_0 in reasonable time.